springfall2008/batpred/docs/install.md

 - Add <https://github.com/springfall2008/batpred> as a custom repository of Category 'AppDaemon' and click 'Add'
 - Click *Explore and download repositories* (bottom right), type 'Predbat' in the search box, select the Predbat Repository, then click 'Download' to install the Predbat app.

+**NOTE:** Throughout the rest of the Predbat documentation you will find reference to the Predbat configuration file `apps.yaml` and the Predbat logfile.

+These are located under the Home Assistant directory `/config/appdaemon/` which contains:

+- **appdaemon.log** - AppDaemon and Predbat's active logfile that reports detail of what Predbat is doing, and details of any errors
+- **apps/batpred/config/apps.yaml** - Predbat's configuration file which will need to be customised to your system and requirements.
+This configuration process is described below.

 ## Predbat manual install

 A manual install is suitable for those running Docker type systems where HACS does not function correctly and you had to manually install AppDaemon.